Distributed Cloud Edge consists of the following components:

 Google Cloud.
 Traffic between your Distributed Cloud Edge installation and Google Cloud includes hardware management traffic, control plane traffic, and Cloud VPN traffic to Google Cloud services and any workloads you are running there.
 It can also include VPC traffic, if applicable.

 Internet.
-The internet.
-Encrypted management and control plane traffic between your Distributed Cloud Edge installation and Google Cloud travels over the internet.
+Encrypted management and control plane traffic between your Distributed Cloud Edge installation and Google Cloud travel over the internet.
 Distributed Cloud Edge does not support proxied internet connections.

 Local network.
 The local network external to the Distributed Cloud Edge rack that connects the peering edge routers to the internet.